data-dependent/osrs-guides/skilling.md

  - **Tick 2**: The skilling timer decrements to 1.
 During client input, we start interacting with the tree.
 This interruption deletes the teak stock command from our queue.
  - **Tick 3**: The skilling timer decrements to 0.
 During our turn, in interactions with objects, we get a roll for a log.
  - **Tick 4**: The skilling timer decrements to -1.
 During client input, we eat a karambwan which sets the skilling timer to -1+2=1.
 Next in client input, we start interacting with the tree.
  - **Tick 5**: The skilling timer decrements to 0.
-During our turn, in interactions with objects, we get a roll for a fish.
+During our turn, in interactions with objects, we get a roll for a log.
  - **Tick 6**: The skilling timer decrements to -1.
 During client input, we remove our interaction with the tree.
  - **Tick 7**: The skilling timer decrements to -2.
-During client input, we start interacting with the tree.
+During client input, we eat a karambwan which delays our sk illing timer to -2+2=0.
 Next in client input, we start interacting with the tree.
 During our turn, in interaction with objects, we get a roll for a log.

 ### Flinching

-Being attacked can effect the skilling tick.
+Being attacked can affect the skilling tick.
 In more detail, while our auto-retaliate is on, we are not interacting with anything, and our skilling tick is in the past, being attacked will set our skilling tick to half of our attack speed, rounded down.
 This is called being _flinched_.
 This mechanic was likely designed for use in combat, but it is used in several optimal skilling methods.

 With a 2 tick or 3 tick weapon, being flinched will make the skilling tick be the next tick.
 While being attacked every other tick, this can make the skilling tick be set to be the next tick every other tick, as shown in the example below.